Sant720/sandwich/content/docs/sandwich/overview.md

 - Learn how to create **ingredient relationships** that contribute to flavor contrast, texture pairing, and bread treatment.
 - Follow a clear, step-by-step guide to prepare your own **Crunchy Kimchi Turkey Sandwich**.

-{{% hint info %}}
+> [!INFO]
-#### Start with the basics
+> #### Start with the basics
-This documentation site follows a concept-first structure designed to guide you from the *why* → *what* → *how* → *final preparation steps*.
+> This documentation site follows a concept-first structure designed to guide you from the *why* → *what* → *how* → *final preparation steps*.
 The goal is to mirror professional technical documentation practices, where conceptual understanding strengthens procedural clarity.
-{{% /hint %}}

-{{% hint important %}}
+> [!IMPORTANT]
-#### Trust the process
+> #### Trust the process
-The perfect sandwich requires patience and dedication.
+> The perfect sandwich requires patience and dedication.
 First, make sure you understand the [core principles of sandwich-making](/docs/sandwich/core-principles/).
 After that, take some time to become familiar with the [ingredients used in this sandwich](/docs/sandwich/ingredients/) before jumping into the final step-by-step guide.
-{{% /hint %}}

 ## What is the Crunchy Kimchi Turkey Sandwich?